line/armeria/site/src/sphinx/client-grpc.rst

     HelloReply reply = helloService.hello(request);
     assert reply.getMessage().equals("Hello, Armerian World!");

-As you might have noticed already, we decorated the client using LoggingClient_, which logs all requests and responses.
+As you might have noticed already, we decorated the client using :api:`LoggingClient`, which logs all requests and responses.
 You might be interested in decorating a client using other decorators, for example to gather metrics.
-Please also refer to `ClientBuilder`_ for more configuration options.
+Please also refer to :api:`ClientBuilder` for more configuration options.

 See also
 --------